Aaron-Fink/Knowledge-Pool/README.md

 Additionally clicking on the card will expand the card making it easier to see.
 Should there be more than 200 cards that match the query an infinite scrolling feature allows a seamless transition to load the next batch of cards onto the page.

 ![Expanded Card](https://raw.githubusercontent.com/Aaron-Fink/The-Knowldege-Pool/main/misc/theknowledgepoolexpand.png)

+Below is a gif featuring the infinite scroll used.
+For this search it is simply showing all blue cards as the search showed above did not provided enough results.
 ![Infinite Scroll](https://raw.githubusercontent.com/Aaron-Fink/The-Knowldege-Pool/main/misc/theknowledgepoolscroll.gif)